 Once a cheater, always a cheater.
 You deserve better.
 Run like hell, and find someone who values loyalty.

 Hear the word addict, and it’s hard not to think of drugs or alcohol.
-But, people can be addicted to all sorts of things, from lesbian porn to Pokemon Go.
+But people can be addicted to all sorts of things, from lesbian porn to video games to jalapeno poppers.
 Are addicts bad people?
 Of course not.
-But, this isn’t about them.
+But this isn’t about them.
 This is about you.
 And if you’re looking for a satisfying relationship, you’re not going to find one with an addict.

 Let someone take you through their relationship history, and there’s a good chance they’ll describe at least one of their exes as a narcissist.
 This is a term that we tend to hurl around, especially in the throes of heartbreak.
 Even a detailed psychological workup can’t prove that someone is truly a narcissist.
 Theoretically, they could have histrionic or borderline personality disorder.
 Or they could be a sociopath.
 But, the fact remains: these people exist in droves.
 And, in the end, they will cause you nothing but excruciating pain.